Cosmic background radiation

 Temperature of the cosmic background radiation spectrum based on COBE data: uncorrected (top); corrected for the dipole term due to our peculiar velocity (middle); corrected additionally for contributions from our galaxy (bottom).

 Cosmic background radiation is electromagnetic radiation that fills all space.
 The origin of this radiation depends on the region of the spectrum that is observed.
 One component is the cosmic microwave background.
 This component is redshifted photons that have freely streamed from an epoch when the Universe became transparent for the first time to radiation.
 Its discovery and detailed observations of its properties are considered one of the major confirmations of the Big Bang.
 Background radiation is largely homogeneous and isotropic.
 A slight detectable anisotropy is present which correlates to galaxy filaments and voids.
-The discovery (by chance in 1965) of the cosmic background radiation suggests that the early universe was dominated by a radiation field, a field of extremely high temperature and pressure.
+In 1965, while investigating an unexplained excess noise in an exceptionally sensitive microwave antenna,Arno Penzias and Robert Wilson systematically eliminated instrumental and terrestrial sources and discovered the cosmic microwave background radiation, which shows that the early universe was dominated by a radiation field of extremely high temperature and pressure.

-There is background radiation observed across all wavelength regimes, peaking in microwave, but also notable in infrared and X-ray regimes.
+There is background radiation observed across all wavelength regimes, peaking in microwave range (cosmic microwave background), but also notable in infrared range (cosmic infrared background) and X-ray range (X-ray background).
 Fluctuations in cosmic background radiation across regimes create parameters for the amount of baryonic matter in the universe.
-See cosmic infrared background and X-ray background.
 See also cosmic neutrino background and extragalactic background light.

 The Sunyaev–Zel'dovich effect shows the phenomena of radiant cosmic background radiation interacting with "electron" clouds distorting the spectrum of the radiation.